Kate Meadowcroft MA (UKCP and HCPC reg.)

-I am available for short-term solution-focused therapy (6 to 12 sessions) or open-ended psychotherapy depending on goals and issues.
-I also provide creative supervision sessions to individuals and small groups.
+I am available for short-term, solution-focused therapy (6 to 12 sessions) or open-ended psychotherapy depending on client goals and issues.
+Therapy can take place face to face or online following an initial assessment.

 Issues I work with:

-I have a particular interest in working with traumatic stress, anxiety, panic attacks, compulsions, bereavement and loss.
+I have a special interest and experience in working with traumatic anxiety, stress, relationship issues, bereavement and loss.

-I work in line with HCPC and UKCP codes of practice including confidentiality, equality and serving the best interests of each client.
+I work in line with UKCP and HCPC professional codes of ethical practice which includes: protecting client confidentiality; actively promoting equality, diversity and inclusion; and serving the best interests of every client.

-Sessions last 50 minutes and normally take place weekly at a regular time.
+Sessions last 50 - 60 minutes and take place weekly or fortnightly at a regular time unless otherwise agreed.

 What’s the next step?

-Please feel welcome to get in touch by email or phone for an initial chat about what you are looking for.
+Please feel welcome to get in touch by email or text message to request more details and/or to arrange an initial chat.

 Training, qualifications & experience

-I have an MA in Integrative Arts Psychotherapy from the Institute of Arts in Therapy and Education in N1 and a first degree in Fine Arts with creative writing.
-I also hold a Diploma in Creative Supervision from the London Centre for Psychodrama.
+I hold a Postgraduate Diploma & MA in Integrative Arts Psychotherapy from the Institute of Arts in Therapy and Education in N1, as well as a first degree in Fine Arts with creative writing.
+I have a UKCP-recognised Diploma in Creative Supervision methods from the London Centre for Psychodrama.

-- UK Council of Psychotherapists (UKP) - Full accreditation as integrative arts psychotherapist
+- UK Council of Psychotherapists (UKCP) - Full accreditation as an integrative arts psychotherapist

 - Health Care Professionals Council (State registered art psychotherapist)